 Can you swim in Puerto Vallarta?

-Yes of course.
-The most popular beach to swim from is Playa de Los Muertos which is also a favorite place to hang out either for breakfast or sunset.
+Puerto Vallarta’s coast (Banderas Bay) is warm, clean, and very swimmable.
+The most popular beach to swim from is Playa de Los Muertos, which is also a favored place to get breakfast or watch the sunset.
+Mismaloya and Concha’s Chinas are also popular for swimming.

 More about Puerto Vallarta